 The stock market can be a volatile environment in which to invest capital, but it has also generated very strong returns over the past five years, 10 years, 20 years, 50 years and 100 years.
-To enjoy those returns over time, however, there is a price of admission that needs to be paid.
-That price is uncertainty.
+To enjoy those returns over time, however, there is a price of admission that needs to be paid: uncertainty.
 That price is learning to be comfortable with yearly returns that are never what you or the experts think they should be.
 And that price is patience and fortitude during temporary downturns in the economy and stock market.
 If you can become comfortable with paying this emotional cost, then the long-term growth of your capital can be the resulting payoff.

 In some years, stocks rise far more than anyone expected, and in some years, stocks fall much more than expected.
-In 2009, during a crippling recession and at a time when sentiment about the future of the U.S. economy and the stock market was at its most negative, stocks rose 26.4 percent.
-In 2018, in an economy with strong corporate earnings growth, low unemployment, high consumer confidence and low inflation, stocks have gone nowhere, barely up 1 percent.
 Nobody is an expert at predicting the direction of the stock market in the short term, so you should not try, or even listen to seemingly smart folks who claim they have more vision about the future than a Magic 8 Ball.